 Daniel Yong Zhang has served as our director since May 2014.
 Mr. Zhang has been Chief Executive Officer of Alibaba Group Holding Limited, a leading online and mobile commerce company listed on the NYSE, since May 2015, and has served as Alibaba's director since September 2014.
 After joining Alibaba group in August 2007, Mr. Zhang served multiple senior management roles within the group.
 He served as Chief Operating Officer from September 2013 to May 2015, as President of Tmall.com from June 2011 to September 2013, and as Chief Financial Officer of Taobao Marketplace from August 2007 to June 2011 while concurrently served as General Manager of Tmall.com starting in April 2008 to June 2011.
 Prior to joining Alibaba, Mr. Zhang served as Chief Financial Officer of Shanda Interactive Entertainment Limited, an online game developer and operator then listed on NASDAQ, from August 2005 to August 2007.
 From 2002 to 2005, he was a senior manager of PricewaterhouseCoopers' Audit and Business Advisory Division in Shanghai.
-Mr. Zhang is Chairman of the Board of Intime Retail Group and a director of Haier Electronics Group, both listed on Hong Kong Stock Exchange.
+He is a member of the WEF International Business Council and serves on the board of directors of the Consumer Goods Forum.
 Mr. Zhang received a bachelor's degree in finance from Shanghai University of Finance and Economics.
-He is a member of the Chinese Institute of Certified Public Accountants.